Robby Burns is a music educator, freelance percussionist, and technology specialist residing in Ellicott City, Maryland.

 Robby holds a Bachelor of Music Education and Masters of Music from the University of Maryland, College Park, where he studied orchestral percussion with Tony Ames (NSO) and timpani with John Tafoya and Benjamin Ramierez (both former NSO).
 He has also benefited from the instruction of Steve Fidyk (Army Blues Band) and Janis Potter (solo marimba artist).
 During his time at UMCP he also devoted attention towards orchestration, theory, conducting, and jazz arranging.

-Robby is a member of the National Association for Music Education, the Percussive Arts Society and TI:ME, which is the national organization for Technology in Music Education.
+Robby is a Nationally Board Certified Teacher.
+He is a member of the National Association for Music Education, the Percussive Arts Society, the Maryland Music Educators Association, and TI:ME, the national organization for Technology in Music Education.